tjdado/obstacle_avoidance/README.md

-# obstacle_avoidance
+# Turtlebot3 Obstacle Avoidance ROS Project
-A simple obstacle avoidance ROS project using Turtlebot3 and Gazebo
+A simple obstacle avoidance ROS project using Turtlebot3 and Gazebo.

 ## Problem:
 Use ROS, connected with Gazebo of Turtlebot3, make a controlling program which keeps moving avoiding obstacles in the standard world set.